Kylewwelsh/cpnt262-a2/README.md

 - Doctype added to html, strict mode added to js
 - To get in better habits for the group project I will be practicing committing my code more often with this
 - css and html from cpnt260-a3 copied over, left the css for the other pages from cpnt260 out of the copy and paste
+- media queries and hover declarations that were in the original gallery have been taken out
+- figures and figcaptions have been taken out of the html, div tag for the old gallery changed to a main tag